 - Ocean temperature (high/low): 66.4°F/63.5°F

-If you are planning to visit San Diego in October, try coming during the first couple of weeks.
+If you plan to visit San Diego in October, try coming during the first few weeks.
 The odds of capturing sunny beach days are higher during this timeframe but certainly not impossible for the rest of the month.
 There will be days of partial sun and some cloud cover.

 What the Beach Is Like

-Take this opportunity to choose a beach that’s new to you, if you’re a local.
-If you’re a tourist, there isn’t a need to stress about crowds on the sand at the popular beaches.
+Take this opportunity to choose a beach that’s new to you if you’re a local.
+If you’re a tourist, you don’t need to stress about crowds on the sand at the popular beaches.

 Ocean Tips